hornc/psx-asm-cargo/death/README.md

 ## Screenshots

 There is no sound, there are two moving rectangle windows which display a different effect layer.
-The backgound changes colour with a glitchy gradient.
+The background changes colour with a glitchy gradient.
 It's pretty basic, but it was written in assembly by reverse engineering Yaroze library functions.

 <img alt="demo screenshot 1" src="img/demo_s1.png" />